-So last week we visited my favorite county in Ireland which borders with this week’s lesser known star of the north west, Lovely Leitrim.
+So last week we visited my favourite county in Ireland which borders with this week’s lesser known star of the north-west, Lovely Leitrim.
 This county is something of a hidden gem as far as I’m concerned.
 It is the least populated of all the counties in Ireland and here you will find the source of the mighty River Shannon.
-It’s coastline is only 2.5km long but what it lacks in seascape, it more than makes up for with a stunning landscape of mountain valleys, rolling hills, tranquil lakes and gentle waterways.
+Its coastline is only 2.5km long but what it lacks in the seascape, it more than makes up for with a stunning landscape of mountain valleys, rolling hills, tranquil lakes and gentle waterways.

 1. A Cruise on The Shannon

 Carrick-on Shannon, Leitrim’s county town is the perfect starting point for a Shannon cruise.
 Take the Shannon-Erne canal north-eastwards or head south and sail through the heart of Ireland on Ireland’s largest river.
 There are lots to take in along the way-medieval churches, quaint Irish villages and of course welcoming pubs.
 If time is limited, take the 1 hour Moon River Cruise at Carrick-on-Shannon with a bar, commentary and entertainment on board!